 As we explain in this chapter, MM employed the concept of arbitrage to develop their theory.
 Arbitrage occurs if two similar assets-in this case, levered and unlevered stocks-sell at different prices.
-Arbitrageurs will buy the undervalued stock and simultaneously sell the overvalued stock, earning a profit in the process, and this will continue until market forces of supply and demand cause the prices of the two assets to be equal.
+Arbitrageurs will buy the undervalued stock and simultaneously sell the overvalued stock, earning a profit in the process, and will continue doing so until market forces of supply and demand cause the prices of the two assets to be equal.
 For arbitrage to work, the assets must be equivalent, or nearly so.
 MM show that, under their assumptions, levered and unlevered stocks are sufficiently similar for the arbitrage process to operate.

-No one, not even MM, believes that their assumptions are sufficiently correct to cause their models to hold exactly in the real world.
+No one, not even MM, believes their assumptions are sufficiently correct that their models will hold exactly in the real world.
 However, their models do show how money can be made through arbitrage if one can find ways around problems with the assumptions.
-Here are the initial MM assumptions.
-Note that some of them were later relaxed:
+Though some of them were later relaxed, here are the initial MM assumptions.